cisco/xr-telemetry-m2m-web/m2m.md

         ]
     }

+### Get Parent [API version 1.1 onwards]
+The `get_parent` method returns the path representing the parent of a given path.
+It supports a single parameter:

+  * `path` (mandatory) - the path of the schema node whose parent to retrieve.

+On success, the response will contain the single path of the parent.
+An example exchange is shown below:

+Request (client to server):

+    {
+        "jsonrpc": "2.0",
+        "id": 1,
+        "method": "get_parent",
+        "params": {
+            "path": "RootOper.Interfaces.InterfaceBrief"
+        }
+    }

+Response (server to client):

+    {
+        "jsonrpc": "2.0",
+        "id": 1,
+        "result": "RootOper.Interfaces"
+    }

+An example exchange for a path which ends with keys is shown below:

+Request (client to server):

+    {
+        "jsonrpc": "2.0",
+        "id": 1,
+        "method": "get_parent",
+        "params": {
+            "path": "RootCfg.VRF('vrf-a')"
+        }
+    }

+Response (server to client):

+    {
+        "jsonrpc": "2.0.,
+        "id": 1,
+        "result": "RootCfg.VRF"
+    }

 ### Set
 The `set` method writes the value of a leaf.
 It is only supported on paths in the configuration schema.